Back to top of page

 Are you Affiliated with the Military? *

-By clicking the button below you consent to California Southern University using automated technology and/or prerecorded means to call, text and email you at the information above, including your wireless number, if provided, regarding educational services.
-You also agree to our Terms of Use and Privacy Policy.
+By clicking the “I AGREE & SUBMIT” button below, I consent to California Southern University using automated technology and/or pre-recorded means to email, call, and text me at the phone number above regarding educational services.
+I understand that my consent is not required as a condition to purchase a good or services.
+I am providing an e-signature confirming my consent and my agreement to California Southern University's Terms of Use and Privacy Policy.
 This consent is not required as a condition to purchase a good or service.
-Msg & data rates may apply.”
+Msg & data rates may apply.